Data Privacy: Four Ways to Raise Employee Awareness

 How can Litmos help with data privacy?

 The Litmos Training Content library has many of your data privacy needs covered.
 In fact, the Information Security and Data Privacy collection has 50+ courses designed to help you raise privacy awareness, safeguard your systems, and reduce human error.
-Whether you’re looking for short-burst, animated, refresher training in topics such as Cybersecurity and Ransomware, or expert-backed training for specific regulations (such as GDPRUK GDPRCalifornia Consumer Privacy Act, or HIPAA), you’ll find what you need to deliver quality security courses.
+Whether you’re looking for short-burst, animated, refresher training in topics such as Cybersecurity and Ransomware, or expert-backed training for specific regulations (such as GDPR, California Consumer Privacy Act, or HIPAA), you’ll find what you need to deliver quality security courses.

 Please honor this annual Data Privacy Day by taking the time to shine a light on privacy in your organization.
 It will go a long way in ensuring your workforce understands their role in protecting personal data and avoiding data breaches at work.